-Note that CCGX versions prior to v1.18 will check for software updates daily even when auto-update is switched off.
-This was changed in v1.18.
-Disabling auto-update also disables the check - saving a lot of data.
+Note that CCGX versions prior to v1.18 would still check for software updates daily, even when auto-update was be switched off.
+This has been changed in v1.18: disabling auto-update also disables the check, saving a lot of data.

-We recommend setting-up your data plan in such a way as to avoid costly 'excess' charges.
-Make sure you put a cap on your data usage; or use a pre-paid plan.
+We recommend to set the mobile plan up in such a way that there are no surprises.
+Make sure to put a cap on data usage, or use pre-paid plans.

-One customer - burdened with global costs of between twenty cents and several euros per mb of data - invented a clever solution: Using a VPN he modified the IP to route ALL traffic to and from the CCGX via his VPN.
+One customer has come up with an even more advanced plan.
+They had to, since they are using global roaming SIM Cards that start at EUR 0,20 cents per megabyte, but in the more interesting countries to visit they go up to several Euros per megabyte.
+His solution is using a VPN and he modified the IP routing table to route ALL traffic to and from the CCGX via his VPN.
 Using a firewall at the VPN server allows him to control traffic according to time, connection type, place and destinations.
-Although this is beyond the scope of this manual it works, and - with the help of a Linux and networking expert - it can work for you.
+Note that this is really out of scope for Victron to support you with.
+If you need this, look for a Linux and networking expert that can help you.

-Victron does not sell USB-GPS, but the CCGX will support third-party GPS modules which use the NMEA0183 command-set - almost all do.
-It can communicate at both 4800 and 38400 baud rates.
-Plug the unit into either of the two USB sockets …connection may take a few minutes, but the CCGX will automatically recognize the GPS.
-The unit's location will automatically be sent to the VRM online portal and its position shown on the map.
+Use an off-the-shelf USB-GPS, Victron does not sell them.
+Plug it into one of the two USB sockets.
+After a while, which can take up to a few minutes, the CCGX will automatically recognize the GPS.
+The location is automatically sent to the VRM online portal, where it is used to show the position on the map.

-After completing the installation and setting up the internet connection (if required), go through the menu from top to bottom to configure the CCGX:
+After completing the installation and setting up the internet connection (when relevant), go through the menu from top to bottom to configure the CCGX: